Making a Vibrator That Listens to Your Body

 I was in the market for a remote-controlled vibrator recently, and I ended up with LELO’s Lyla vibe:

 (Update: LELO was nice enough to send me their updated model, the Lyla 2, which also works with this remote.
 The Lyla, Lyla 2, and Tiani 2 are all known to use the same radio protocol.)

 There are some things I really like about this toy.
 The vibrator itself is reasonably strong, rechargeable, waterproof, and quite comfortable.
 I was much less happy with the remote.
 The radio range was rather lackluster, and using the controls made me feel more like I was programming a VCR (remember those?) than having sex.

 The optional accelerometer input on the remote was a good idea, but I feel like the execution leaves much to be desired.
 The controls are laggy, and controlling the vibrator by tilting the controller never really felt right to me.

 So, naturally, I wanted to see if I could do better.
 I really had no idea where the project would go.

 Choosing a Sensor

 My early prototype used a simple knob attached to a variable resistor, and that already seemed like a big improvement over the original LELO remote.
 I wanted to build a simple proof-of-concept remote that would just demonstrate the improved radio range and responsiveness, without doing anything particularly fancy.
 After that, I planned to dabble in more esoteric input devices.
 Audio spectra, conductive fabric, capacitive sensors embedded in lingerie, and so on.
-The Arduino library I ended up writing for this project offers some great opportunities for further tinkering.
+The Arduino library (LeloRemote subdirectory) I ended up writing for this project offers some great opportunities for further tinkering.